andylvua/xv6-extended/README.md

 variables for a specific process, but there is still no way to pass the environment variables to the user programs.
 However, we must store additional information in the process structure, which breaks the OS structure.

 Moreover, these approaches do not implement environment variables support as such.
-They only allow us to modify the PATH variable, which is, well, not very useful and interesting.
+They only implement the 'isolated' PATH variable, which is, well, not very useful and interesting.

 I wanted to fully implement the environment variables support, so I had to come up with a better solution.